 Bill dropped me of close to downtown, and I have been meeting him at the end of the day, at the same place he dropped me off.
 The change of my daily walk caused confusion on one occasion, when I, so use to following the same route headed out with my mind full of work, and walked the wrong way!
 Thanking my lucky stars for the cellphone, I called Bill, and luckily he had his phone with him, so I was left standing on the street corner in the freezing cold for too long.

 The walk to work has inspired the morning commute series.
 Sunrise this week will be just after 8 am, and if the skies are clear we will start to get light in the eastern sky as early as 7:30am.
 I am looking forward to watching and photographing the changing light over the next few weeks.

 Does your daily routine inspire you?
 How do you inspire your creativity?

-I returned to work; a busy week at the office, means less time for photograph I am afraid!
+I returned to work; a busy week at the office means less time for photography I am afraid!
 The days are getting longer, there is a little more light visible in the sky during my walk into work and on the way home.
 This week the light through the windows was the most fascinating.

 My goal this week is daily posts on Instagram, and a different route to and from the office to see what new views I can find.